 7.1 No data transmission over the Internet or website can be guaranteed to be secure from intrusion.
 However, we maintain commercially reasonable physical, electronic and procedural safeguards to protect your personal information in accordance with data protection legislative requirements.

 7.3 Our systems use a third-party email service that we access over an encrypted HTTPS connection, which in turn uses opportunistic TLS connections to relay emails.
 For the majority of our customers, this means that the receipt of emails and their associated attachments is secured right from the connection with a customer's email server.
-In addition, this third-party is fully GDPR compliant and has been certified against the EU-US Privacy Shield Framework.

 Export outside the EEA